 Hurricane Lane is currently a powerful category 4 hurricane with maximum sustained winds of around 150 mph, making it a borderline category 5 storm.
 Earlier model projections had Lane skirting to the south of the Hawaiian islands, but over time, model guidance has begun to trend northward, increasing the likelihood that Hawaii with either be indirectly or directly impacted by Lane.
+Hopefully, the residents of Hawaii have undertaken procedures to protect their homes such as installing High Impact Windows.

 When a hurricane strengthens, the wind flow in the mid and upper-levels of the atmosphere becomes increasingly important, since those winds have a strong influence on the steering of the storm.
 Over the last several days, Lane has remained positioned to the south of a mid-level high pressure system that has extended as far west as the Hawaiian islands.
 Given that the flow around a high pressure feature in the Northern Hemisphere is clockwise and given Lane’s previous position relative to the high, the hurricane has generally been on a westward track.
 The issue is that as Lane continues westward, the high is going to weaken over/near Hawaii, which will eventually put Lane on the western periphery of that feature.
 This means that Lane will likely begin to make a northwestward turn towards the Big Island in a day or so.